krystalcode/drupal-filecache-fork/README.txt

 ```

 To increase performance it is possible to store the cache files on a RAM drive
-by using `tmpfs` or similar filesystems.
+by using `tmpfs` or similar file systems.
 Since the cache directories are
 automatically created by File Cache, it is usually no problem that these cache
 files disappear when the machine is restarted.
 Note that some Drupal sites may generate a lot of cache data and a RAM drive